 This funded program assists residents:

-To access all Commonwealth Home Program Support, you will first need to register with My Aged Care (MAC) who will issue you a reference number (AC number).
+To access the CHSP, you will first need to register with My Aged Care (MAC) who will issue you a reference number (AC number).
 In most situations you may also need a home assessment by a Regional Assessor who can help you decide what levels of support you need and refer you to an agency who can best meet your needs.
 If you would like to access a City of Unley Active Ageing Service, you can nominate City of Unley as your preferred provider.

 To contact My Aged Care call 1800 200 422 or visit the My Aged Care website.